Modeling Distinct Human Interaction in Web Agents

-$\mathbb{I}_{\text{correct}}$ indicates whether the model predicts intervention at the ground-truth intervention step $t_{\text{intervene}}$, while $E$ denotes false-positive intervention predictions made before $t_{\text{intervene}}$.
+$\mathbb{I}_{\text{correct}}$ indicates whether the model predicts intervention exactly at the ground-truth intervention step $t_{\text{intervene}}$, while $E$ denotes false-positive intervention predictions made before $t_{\text{intervene}}$.
 The term $d_i = |i - t_{\text{intervene}}|$ penalizes wrong predictions based on their temporal distance from the true intervention step, with $\alpha$ controlling the penalty strength.\footnote{We set $\alpha=0.2$ by default.
 We test how sensitive PTS is to $\alpha$ in \S\ref{subsec:PTS} and find it presents consistent measures across a wide range of alpha values ($0.1-0.5$).} The score is normalized to $[0,1]$ using sigmoid $\sigma(\cdot)$ and a factor $Z = \sigma(1)$, where higher values indicate more accurate and well-timed intervention predictions (\autoref{fig:PTS_illustration}).
+For trajectories with multiple interventions, the final trajectory-level PTS is the average over all intervention-event-level PTS scores.
 While step accuracy measures the precise correctness, PTS models the temporal context when measuring the performance.